Did you ever start reading one blog post and then it took you to another one and then another…

 If any site provides content in RSS (Real Simple Syndication), you can add it to Feedly and then read that blog’s content on Feedly on your desktop or mobile, instead of going to the source site.
 You don’t have to check whether a blog has updated or not, you just go to Feedly and all the new posts are in one place.

-There is a very good free option and a low-cost, paid option with more features, plus an option that’s suitable for teams.
+When it comes to Feedly pricing, there is a very good free option and a low-cost, paid option with more features, plus an option that’s suitable for teams.

 How to use Feedly in the Best Possible Way